 - Preheat oven to 400 degrees.
 Put a large skillet into the oven as it preheats.

-- In a bowl combine yellow and white cornmeal along with the flour, sugar, baking powder and baking soda, stir so that all the ingredients are mixed.
+- In a bowl combine yellow cornmeal along with the flour, sugar, baking powder and baking soda, stir so that all the ingredients are mixed.

 - In another bowl add the buttermilk, honey, egg and melted butter, stir to combine.